 1.0 Introduction

-Edwin H. Armstrong, known as one of the founding fathers of radio technology, invented the superheterodyne radio receiver in 1918 and frequency modulation (FM) in 1933.
+Edwin H. Armstrong, regarded as one of the pioneers of radio technology, invented the superheterodyne radio receiver in 1918 and developed frequency modulation (FM) in 1933.
 These two concepts, along with his regenerative circuit technique developed in 1912, formed the basis of radio frequency electronics as we know it today.
 In the United States, FM radio stations broadcast between radio frequencies of 88 MHz to 108 MHz with a channel bandwidth of 200 kHz.
 FM radio was first deployed in monaural in 1940; and in 1960, FM stereo was introduced.

 Before defining frequency modulation, it is pertinent to understand what modulation means as applied to radio communications.
 Modulation is the process of converting low frequency signals into high frequency signals, so that they can be radiated and recovered at a remote location.Frequency modulation is a form of analog angle modulation in which the baseband information-carrying signal, typically called the message or information signal m(t), varies the frequency of a carrier wave.
 Audio signals transmitted by FM radio are the most common.
 However, FM radio can also transmit digital data with the low bandwidth digital information known as Radio Data System (RDS) in Europe and Radio Broadcast Data System (RBDS) in the U.S.